Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/deploy-jobs.md

 **Examples**

 Use tools such as [crontab.guru](https://crontab.guru/) to generate the correct cron syntax.
 This tool allows you to input cron snippets and return their plain English translations.
-The dbt Cloud job scheduler supports using `L` to schedule jobs on the last day of the month.
+The <Constant name="cloud" /> job scheduler supports using `L` to schedule jobs on the last day of the month.

 Examples of cron job schedules: